jeongshin/react-native-global-components/docs/docs/hooks/usePopupContext.md

-# useUpdateGlobalComponentState
+# usePopupContext

 ## Overview

-`useUpdateGlobalComponentState` is core hook for global component state management.
+`usePopupContext` is core hook for global component state management.

 Here's how context looks